First Year Learning Communities

 Choose a First-Year Learning Community of your choice (up to three options) during the registration process.

 You will be placed in a FYLC on a first-come, first-served basis.
-If your first choice is full, you will be assigned to the second or third choice based on availability.
+If your first choice is full, you will be assigned another seminar based on availability.

 Samuel Galloway